nerper/capybara-sampler/README.md

 ## License

 This project is configured for academic and research use.
-Ensure compliance with OpenAI API usage policies and terms of service.